Weihnachtsmann12/RNA_seq_breastcancer/README.md

 - Converting SAM to BAM files
 - Counting the number of reads per gene

-All the scripts for the steps above can be found in the directory "scripts".
+All the scripts for the steps above can be found attached as .sh files.
+The samplelist that was used for running the SLURM-Arrays is also attached.

 # 2. Work on the local machine
 The following steps were carried out on the local machine of the student in R-Studio: